Witiko/doctoral-thesis/main.md

 📖{vector dimensionality $D$}
 📖{quantized model}

-In 2019, I consulted the master's thesis of @stefanik2019semantic.
+In 2019, I consulted on the master's thesis of @stefanik2019semantic.
 <!-- See also Sections \vref{sec:quantized-token-embeddings}
 and Section \vref{sec:quantized-token-embeddings-with-fast-bitwise-arithmetic}, where I discuss our further experiments with the quantized language model. -->